jamesj223/Mowu/README.md

 ## Overview

-Mowu is a Magic: The Gathering goldfishing web app.
-Super basic (for now).
+Mowu is a lightweight web app for playtesting Magic: The Gathering decks.

-The purpose of this web app is to goldfish (playtest) MTG decks.
-Track turn count and life total.
+At it's core, Mowu is a life tracker and turn counter, designed to help goldfish (playtest) MTG decks.

 Play out your turns and see how long it takes you to deal 40 damage to an opponent.

-Eventually, I'd like to add optional events, to make it slightly more difficult and interactive.
-Creatures to deal with, board wipes etc.
+At some point, I'd like to add optional events, to make it slightly more difficult and interactive.
+Creatures to deal with, board wipes, hand disruption etc.

 Deployed [here](https://mowu-mtg.netlify.app/)